chyneyee/ReadingJournal/Manga/Detective_Conan/Volume_09.md

 <hr>

 ### Personal Thoughts
-The quality of the cases in this volume slightly dropped but is still interesting to read.
+The quality of the cases in this volume has dropped slightly but is still interesting to read.

 ##### Record
 | Title | Description |